-Following the lunch there was an open discussion led by Shapiro.
+Following the lunch break there was an open discussion led by Steve Shapiro.
 He requested that the IDT provide feedback as to the location of the instrument based upon performance calculations discussed in the morning's talks.
-The options are:
+The options were:

-- 1) Inside the experimental hall with 4.5 m sample-to-detector distance - 2) Outside the experimental hall with 4.5 m sample-to-detector distance - 3) Outside the experimental hall with 6.0 m sample-to-detector distance increase the cost essentially by the extra cost of the building.
+- 1) Inside the experimental hall with 4.5 m sample-to-detector distance - 2) Outside the experimental hall with 4.5 m sample-to-detector distance - 3) Outside the experimental hall with 6.0 m sample-to-detector distance

+Placing the instrument in an added building outside of the experimental hall will increase the cost essentially by the extra cost of the building.
 Kent Crawford stated that the funding for SING is adequate to cover the cost of the instrument as well as the cost of the external building.
 He stated that HYSPEC is important to the overall SNS instrument suite and they will ensure that the instrument will be built.
 Bruce Gaulin believed that being outside the building would reduce the field restrictions and be a distinct advantage.
-However, it was suggested that with a future 20T magnet there will still be interference with instruments inside the hall.
-Since moving the instrument further from the source will reduce the flux on the sample, it was suggested that the flux on sample could be increased by using tapered guides.
+However, it was suggested that with a future 20T magnet there might still be interference with instruments inside the hall.
+Since moving the instrument further from the source will reduce the flux on the sample, it was suggested that using tapered guides could increase the flux on sample.
 However calculations show that this will also increase the background.
 Shapiro asked for a vote on the IDT's preference for inside or outside of the experimental hall.
 It was a unanimous vote in favor of placing the instrument outside the hall into a separate building.